 Sometimes I think it might help if I could show them what they’re doing.
 Like instead of having their patient wait in the reception area after they check-in, I’ll bring them directly back to the operatory.
 “They’ll be right with you Mrs. Jones!
 You just stand right there in the doorway, and stare at them until they finish up with their patient.”
 Oh but wait, wouldn’t it be crazy to bring them a patient when they’re already with a patient?
 Yes.
 Yes it would.

 I know I sound like I’m picking on the clinic, but really I’m not.
 I’ve been there myself.
 When I was a Dental Assistant, my Office Manager once told me that her least favorite patient release scenario, was when I released a patient to her.
-WOW was I offended.
-And of course, I became defensive immediately.
-But once I got over myself, I listened to what she was trying to tell me.
+WOW!
+That hurt!

-After that, I’d give her the info she needed, then I’d say good-bye and leave her to it.
-I was still friendly of course.
-But I made sure I had my chatter wrapped up by the time I reached the desk.
-She really appreciated that I was able to help her out.
+After that, I was sure to have my chatter wrapped up by the time I reached the desk.
+And she really appreciated that I took her concerns seriously.